-- 4. The IIT Commander will ensure a Conflict of Interest (COI) form is completed to identify and manage any conflicts of interest between the involved officer(s) and their agency, and any IIT members.
-This should be done as soon as possible and no more than 72 hours later. - 4.
+- c.
+The IIT investigation should continue uninterrupted unless and until the OII arrives on scene and assumes control of the scene.
+At that time, the IIT commander should hand over control of the scene to the OII lead investigator.
+A briefing should simultaneously occur.
+Any ongoing interviews, evidence collection/processing, or other investigative actions should be handed over in a way that does not interrupt or delay the investigation. - d.
+The IIT may continue to engage in the investigation at the scene if requested to do so by OII.
+The IIT's involvement is limited to activities requested by OII. - 2.
+Assume command of the scene from the on-scene involved agency supervisor. - 3.
+Receive a briefing from the involved agency liaison and/or the onscene supervisor. - 4.
 The IIT commander shall ensure that notification to the Governor's Office of Indian Affairs is completed within a reasonable period of time, but not more than 24-hours after they have good reason to believe the deceased person was an enrolled member of a federally recognized tribe, in accordance with RCW10.114.021. - 5.
 The IIT commander will ensure a conflict of interest (COI) form is completed to identify and manage any conflicts of interest between the involved officer(s), the involved agency, and any IIT members.
 This should be done as soon as possible as the nonlaw enforcement community representative will review COI forms no later than 72 hours after the investigation begins. - a.
-If someone joins the independent investigation after the initial 72-hour deadline, this individual must complete their COI form as soon as possible and no later than 72 hours after joining the investigation. - The IIT Commander will meet with the IIT Non-Law Enforcement Community Representative and review the COI forms. - 6.
-The IIT commander will meet with the IIT nonlaw enforcement community representative and review the COI forms within 72 hours of the commencement of the investigation.
-If the
+If someone joins the independent investigation after the initial 72-hour deadline, this individual must complete their COI form as soon as possible and no later than 72 hours after joining the investigation.